SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 ### Quiz:
 #### Question 1: Backfills
-Your upstream team has been sending your team corrupt data via S3 files between 2026-01-01 and 2026-01-31, but your team has already processed/stored all the events to a SQL table.
+Situation: Your upstream team has been sending your team **corrupt** data for some time, but your team has already processed and stored all the events to a SQL table.
-The upstream team notifies your team that they've just fixed the data.
+The upstream team notifies your team that they've just gone back and corrected the data.
+You go ahead and kick off a backfill to re-process all the days affected with the correct data.

 For this scenario, what is the **best** (most efficient) SQL logic to use?
 ```
 INSERT INTO table employees (...)